Bravos123/pretty-file-system/README.md

 Note from author:
 Holy shit this code is messy O.o!
 The graphics looks nice tough...
-This should probably not be used.
+This should not be used it has many kinks and quirks.
 I created it mostly to learn, but I don't like to remove stuff so I'm gonna leave it.

 # pretty-file-system